ShRoO0oM/handsomeIOS/README.md

 					<DT><A HREF="https://m.smartcloud.io/interview-questions-access-control-in-swift-4-0-4-1-df42670b92f?source=bookmarks---------18----------------">[Interview Questions] Access Control in Swift 4.0/4.1Here’s an interview question that I start to hear more often on iOS interviews:</A>
 					<DT><A HREF="https://m.smartcloud.io/ios-interview-questions-for-senior-developers-in-2017-a94cc81c8205?source=bookmarks---------48----------------">iOS Interview Questions for Senior Developers in 2017A set of questions to prep for interviewing for a senior iOS position.
 It covers a broad spectrum of iOS topics: UI, networking, storage...</A>
 					<DT><A HREF="https://medium.com/@duruldalkanat/50-ios-interview-questions-and-answers-part-5-de6241374a8f?source=bookmarks---------58----------------">50 iOS Interview Questions And Answers Part 5Update: March 25 2018</A>
+					<DT><A HREF="https://blog.usejournal.com/a-complete-guide-to-getting-hired-as-an-ios-developer-in-2018-d7dcf50dc25">A Complete Guide to Getting Hired as an iOS Developer in 2018</A>
 				</DL><p>
 				<DT><H3 FOLDED>Libs Introduction</H3>
 				<DL><p>